-The Wales Lake Property comprises 31 claims in a single geographic block totaling 42,131 ha.
-Located outside the margin of the southwest Athabasca Basin, the Wales Lake claims are situated approximately 25km to the south and west of Fission Uranium's flagship Triple R uranium deposit and occupies the same stratigraphic position within the Clearwater Domain.
+The Wales Lake Property consists of 31 claims in a single geographic block totaling 42,134 ha.
+It is located outside the margin of the southwest Athabasca Basin.
+The Wales Lake claims are situated approximately 25 km to the south and west of Fission Uranium's flagship Triple R uranium deposit and occupies the same stratigraphic position within the Clearwater Domain.
 The Wales Lake project represents relatively shallow depth target areas outside of the margin of the Athabasca Basin.

-During summer 2017, the Company contracted Geotech Ltd. to use their helicopter-borne VTEM system to survey a total of 1,546 line-km at 200m line spacing over the Wales Lake claims within Blocks A & C.
+In summer 2017, the Company contracted Geotech Ltd. to use their helicopter-borne VTEM system to survey a total of 1,546 line-km at 200 m line-spacing over the Wales Lake claims within Blocks A & C.

-A ground geophysical small moving loop electromagnetic survey was carried out by Discovery Geophysics Inc. during November 2018 within the Block C area.
+A ground geophysical small moving loop electromagnetic survey was conducted by Discovery Geophysics Inc., in November 2018 within the Block C area.
 Nine grid lines were surveyed for a total of 21.5 km.
-Survey lines were targeted on prospective anomalies interpreted from the 2017 airborne VTEM survey.
-As a result of analysis of both surveys, a 5,547 ha claim was staked in December 2018 to capture prospective ground on the southwest corner of Block C.
+Survey lines targeted prospective anomalies interpreted from the 2017 airborne VTEM survey.
+As a result of analysis of both surveys, a claim of 5,547 ha was staked in December 2018 to capture prospective ground on the southwest corner of Block C.

-Follow-up drilling within Block C during December 2018 targeted anomalies interpreted from the ground electromagnetic survey.
-Two drill holes were completed for a total of 586 metres.
-Gneissic lithologies with intervals of moderate to strong hematite and chlorite alteration were intersected.
-A 0.5m interval of anomalous radioactivity associated with a pegmatite vein was encountered in hole WL18-002.
+In December 2018, follow-up drilling within Block C targeted anomalies, as interpreted from the ground electromagnetic survey.
+The drilling resulted in two completed holes, totaling 586 m.
+The intersected lithologies were gneissic, with intervals of moderate to strong hematite and chlorite alteration.
+Hole WL18-002 encountered a 0.5 m interval of anomalous radioactivity, associated with a pegmatite vein.

-In June 2019, 3.2km of small moving loop TEM survey was performed on a single line in the northwest claim block (Block A) to better delineate VTEM conductors.
-Subsequently in July-August 2019, a VTEM
+In June 2019, a small moving loop TEM survey was conducted over a distance of 3.2 km on a single line in the northwest claim block (Block A).
+The purpose was to better delineate VTEM conductors.